What is ALS (amyotrophic lateral sclerosis)?

 Amyotrophic lateral sclerosis: treatment is planned individually

 Amyotrophic lateral sclerosis cannot yet be treated causally.
 However, it is possible to treat the various symptoms optimally, with the aim of improving the quality of life and helping those affected to live independently for as long as possible.
 An individually adapted therapy plan is designed for each ill person.
-This is based on different components – depending on the type and severity of the symptoms.
+This is based on different building blocks – depending on the type and severity of the symptoms.

 Medication for ALS

-If you are affected by ALS, you should start taking Riluzole as early as possible.
-This agent is approved for the treatment of amyotrophic lateral sclerosis and can delay the progression of the disease, increasing your life expectancy.
-Riluzole decreases the concentration of the nerve messenger glutamate between motor neurons in the central nervous system.
-This so-called glutaminergic neurotransmission plays an important role in neurodegenerative processes, so that with a reduction in glutamate action, motor neuron degradation may be inhibited.
 In addition, depending on your symptoms and findings, we may prescribe various medications to relieve your symptoms.
 These include, for example, remedies for muscle spasms, involuntary muscle tension (spasticity), and saliva dripping.
 If you have difficulty breathing and coughing as a result of weakened respiratory muscles, you may be given medications that decrease mucus production in the airways.
 In addition, respiratory infections are treated early with antibiotics to prevent them from spreading to the lungs in the first place.
-If you suffer from sleep disorders, anxiety, restlessness or depression due to your illness, we can also prescribe suitable medication.

 Physiotherapy, occupational therapy and speech therapy

 Physiotherapy measures such as gymnastics and active physical training within exercise limits are very important in amyotrophic lateral sclerosis.
 This can be used to activate muscle groups and counteract progressive muscle atrophy.
 Special breathing exercises (respiratory gymnastics) and learning coughing techniques are also often useful.
-In occupational therapy, you train motor functions and skills that are increasingly impaired due to illness.
-Speech therapy includes training exercises for the muscles of speech, chewing and swallowing.
-The speech therapist can also show you special swallowing techniques and give you tips on suitable foods and textures (e.g. solid foods) for chewing and swallowing problems

 Breathing support